marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 ### Create and update

 If you are anything like me; you probably messed up somewhere in there.
-This means that you want to deploy again and hence run <code>npm run claudia:deploy</code> again.
+This means that you want to deploy again and hence run `npm run claudia:deploy` again.

 [Wah-wah-wah](http://www.sadtrombone.com/?autoplay=true).